mwl10/ML_LIB_CS6350/DecisionTree/README.md

 Within the ensemble learning directory, I saved the forests I made in directories that correspond to the problem they were made for, i.e. 2a,2b,2c,2d,2e.
 The forests were saved as python pkl files, which are large and so I won't upload them to github.
 I realize that I should've probably saved them as text files and read them as jsons or something, but alas.

+The code for the experiments of problem 2 in the homework exists in ensemble_learning.ipynb.
+Of course, you probably won't want to remake the trees because it takes a long while, so I made a separate script, ensemble_learning.py, to at least print some of the results.
+Any of the *.png files are the figures from the experiments and are named relative to the problem they're associated with.

+Code for the bonus dataset in problem 3 exists in 3_bonus_credit_card.ipynb.

 The file 'ensemble_fns.py' contains the functions / helper functions to create adaboost, bagged forests and random forests.
 Here are explanations of the main function declarations:

 ############################################################################################################